El Que Sabe, Sabe: Background

 Originally set to be titled Mr. T, the album instead ended being titled El Que Sabe, Sabe in honor of Tego's father, Esteban Calderón Ibarraza, who died in 2004 and the production's title was a common phrase of him.
 It has lyrics influenced by Tego Calderón's life and also popular reggaeton.
 Calderón also decided to mix old school reggaeton with new music, for example: "Al Grano", which mixes reggaeton and dubstep.
 A duet was recorded with Latin Grammy winner Kany García.
 The song is about a young child suffering from many forms of abuse.
 Other songs like "Por Burro" and "Amar Por Amar" includes social themes.
 A song titled "Nadie Me Tumba" was recorded for this album, and a preview was released on the Internet, but Calderón decided to not include it on his album because he didn't want sad tracks.
-The rapper said that the song talks about his life and the problems que had after an accident.
+The rapper said that the song talks about his life and the problems he had after an accident.